Version: 1.5.0.6

 Editing Blueprints

-Everything that Beacon has imported will be listed in the Blueprints list on the left.
-Selecting a blueprint allows it to be edited.
+Everything that Beacon has imported will be listed in the list.
+Double clicking a blueprint allows it to be edited.

 Every field is important in some way.
 For imported blueprints, the Type and Blueprint Path fields should almost never be changed.
 Manually created blueprints will need these filled in though.